Twitch introduces Animated Emotes for their 10th anniversary – TechCrunch

 Creators with beta access will be able to upload up to five Emotes for their followers, but unlike Subscriber Emotes, followers won’t be able to use these across other channels.
 There’s no guarantee that Follower Emotes will be here to stay — Santana says it’s a feature Twitch is “experimenting” with — but if all goes well, the feature will roll out more widely later in the year.

-Finally, the Library function will make it easier for creators to to swap Emotes in and out of subscription tiers without having to delete and reupload them each time.
+Finally, the Library function will make it easier for creators to swap Emotes in and out of subscription tiers without having to delete and reupload them each time.
 This builds upon an upgrade that launched in January, which centralized channel-specific icons into an Emotes tab on the Creator Dashboard.
 As usual, new Emotes have to be approved by Twitch before they’re put into use.
 The Library will roll out soon to all Partners and Affiliates, staggered over a few months to account for an expected increase in volume of new Emotes.

 “As Twitch has scaled, we now have millions of communities across many different cultures across the world,” Santana said.
 “We can hand over more of the controls of our Emote language to our community, and let them sort of evolve in a way that we never could imagine that ultimately serves them in their unique ways.”

-Twitch teased that there’s more in the works to celebrate the platform’s 10th anniversary, including an official 10 Year celebration.
+Twitch teased that there’s more in the works to celebrate the platform’s 10th anniversary, including an official 10-Year celebration.